 How an engine’s cooling system works

 Coolant is your engine’s lifeblood.
-The fluid keeps the motor at the correct operating temperature, helping it to warm up quickly in cold weather and not get too hot when under stress – and when mixed with the correct antifreeze it prevents damage in cold weather and stops corrosion (so always add it, even if you don’t live in a cold climate).
+The fluid keeps the motor at the correct operating temperature, helping it to warm up quickly in cold weather and not get too hot when under stress – and when mixed with the correct antifreeze it prevents damage in cold weather and stops corrosion (so always add it, even if you don’t live in a cold part of the country).

 Your engine needs coolant.
 You should never, ever just put water in your cooling system.
-Water on its own will course through your engine and do nothing but aid to corrosion.
-Plus, water is volatile and unpredictable.
+Water on its own will course through your engine and do nothing to prevent corrosion.
 The coolant additive you put into your engine is chemically balanced to react in certain ways under certain conditions.

 When to change your coolant

 “If you can’t remember the last time the coolant was changed, change it now”

 If you're planning on changing the coolant as part of a car's servicing procedure, always consult your vehicle’s handbook for recommended intervals.
 If you can’t find evidence that the coolant was changed when it should have been – and especially if it’s looking cloudy and discoloured, change it now.
 Part of the cooling system service involves flushing.

 Always wait until the coolant is cold before draining it.
 Don’t allow antifreeze to come in contact with your skin or painted surfaces of the vehicle and rinse off spills immediately with plenty of water.
 Never leave antifreeze lying around in an open container or in puddles on the floor; children and pets are attracted by its sweet smell and may drink it.